About the Book

 What I Thought

-Thank you to The Write Reads and the author for providing an e copy of the book for the purposes of this honest review.
-Do check out the other stops on the tour.
+Thank you to Dave at The Write Reads, Black Crow PR and Tor for the gifted e copy for the purposes of an honest review.